Heart Disease Prevention Strategies

 Kiwi: Nutrient-Dense Fruits for Heart Health

 Including kiwis in your diet is not only beneficial but also incredibly simple.
 You can easily add them to fruit salads or blend them into smoothies.
-This makes kiwis a delicious and effortless option among heart healthy fruits to support your cardiovascular wellness.
+This makes kiwis a delicious and effortless option among fruits to support your cardiovascular wellness.

 Start with kiwis at the center, and follow the branches to discover how each nutrient contributes to heart health — it's a fun way to see the connections!